 The Baseball Writers Association of America is a professional association of certified print journalists writing for newspapers, magazines and a variety of accredited websites.

 Founded in 1908, the organization was formed to ensure professional working conditions for beat writers at all MLB ballparks and to promote uniformity of scoring methods.
 For many years, BBWAA members had significant influence about what happened in and who was admitted to the press box.
 Today, the BBWAA works in collaboration with MLB and their teams to preserve professional integrity in each press box and maintain a working relationship with the team, its players, and management.

 The original membership in 1908 featured 43 writers.
-As of 2014, there were 715 active members from 26 MLB cities.
-Of the active members, there are approximately 600 members who vote on the Hall of Fame including an estimated 40 who are from Canada and Japan.
-In total, there are approximately 100 international members of the BBWAA representing Canada, the Dominican Republic, Puerto Rico, Mexico, Japan, South Korea and Taiwan.
+As of 2018, there were 760 active members from 25 chapters.
+Of the active members, there are approximately 440 members who vote on the Hall of Fame including an estimated 40 who are from Canada and Japan.
+In total, there are approximately 100 international members of the BBWAA representing Canada, the Dominican Republic, Puerto Rico, Mexico, Japan, South Korea, and Taiwan.

 Members of the BBWAA have two primary responsibilities for the association;